dylansmith/node-exif-renamer/README.md

     extname:  <the image extension>,

     // other useful stuff
+    'datetime': <EXIF date or ctime>
     'date':     <EXIF date in YYYY-MM-DD format>,
     'time':     <EXIF time in HH:MM:SS format>,
-    'file':   <the image filename, alias for basename>, 'dir':    <the image's parent directory, alias for dirname>, 'ext':    <the image extension, lowercased>,
+    'dir':      <the image's parent directory, alias for dirname>, 'file':     <the image filename, alias for basename>, 'name':     <the image filename, without the extension>, 'ext':      <the image extension, lowercased>,
-    'EXT':    <the image extension, uppercased>,
+    'EXT':      <the image extension, uppercased>
 }
 ```